Dynamic Optimization Projects

 Project Proposal

-1. Identify something that you would like to optimize that is related to a dynamic system, preferably in engineering.
+1. Identify a dynamic system application, preferably in engineering.

 2. Draw a diagram of the system with all parameters and variables labeled.